fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Praying 5 times a day was made obligatory when the Prophet (peace be upon him) was taken on his night journey and ascended to heaven.
+Praying 5 times a day was made obligatory when the Prophet Muhammad ﷺ   was taken on his night journey and ascended to heaven.

-Salah (صلاة, plural salawat, lit. 'prayer'), also known as namāz (Persian: نماز) and also spelled salat, are prayers performed by Muslims.
+Salah (plural salawat, lit. 'prayer'), also known as namāz (Persian: نماز) and also spelled salat, are prayers performed by Muslims.
 Facing the qibla, the direction of the Kaaba with respect to those praying, Muslims pray first standing and later kneeling or sitting on the ground, reciting prescribed prayers and phrases from the Quran as they bow and prostrate themselves in between.
 Salah is composed of prescribed repetitive cycles of bows and prostrations, called rakat (sing. rak'ah).
 The number of rak'ahs, also known as units of prayer, varies from prayer to prayer.
 Ritual purity and wudu are prerequisites for performing the prayers.

 The daily obligatory prayers collectively form the second of the five pillars in Islam, observed five times every day at prescribed times.
 These are Fajr (observed at dawn), Zuhr (observed at noon), Asr (observed late in the afternoon), Maghrib (observed after sunset), and Isha (observed at dusk).
 Salah can be performed either in solitude, or collectively (known as jama'ah).
 When performed in jama'ah, worshippers line up in parallel rows behind a leader, known as the imam.